Man working at desk on laptop with a notepad, pen, and coffee mug nearby.

 The decision to pay credit with credit depends on your unique financial situation.
 If you’re struggling with overspending or regularly paying your monthly credit card bill, neither a cash advance nor a balance transfer may be the solution.
 If possible, it may simply be safer to make your minimum payment with your debit card if you have the funds available in your bank account.

 Taking on high-interest debt by withdrawing cash from one card to make the monthly payment for another is risky if you can’t pay it back immediately—this payment method may be best for emergencies.
-Regularly withdrawing cash from another card could increase your credit utilization ratio and hurt your credit score.
+Regularly withdrawing cash from another card could increase your credit utilization ratio and hurt your credit report and credit score.
 Plus, repaying balances across multiple credit cards could quickly become difficult to manage, especially with interest charges.

 While consolidating credit card debt with a balance transfer can help you responsibly manage repayment (especially when you pay your balance before any promotional interest expires), you’ll have to decide if the potential fee is worth it.